-Offering group health insurance is expensive—especially for small businesses.
+Offering group health insurance is expensive—especially for small organizations.

-Businesses with fewer than 50 employees typically have smaller budgets, have fewer management resources at their disposal, and struggle to meet participation requirements.
-All that considered, the total cost of offering a group health insurance policy goes far beyond the pricy premiums.
+Organizations with fewer than 50 employees typically have smaller budgets, fewer management resources at their disposal, and struggle to meet participation requirements for group health plans.
+All of these factors increase the total cost of offering a group health insurance policy beyond already pricey premiums.
+Sound familiar?

-In this post, we’ll go over all the costs a small business can expect when offering group health.
-We’ll also discuss how businesses can control their costs by offering alternatives, like a health reimbursement arrangement (HRA).
+This article discusses costs small organizations can expect when offering group health.
+It also discusses how organizations can control their costs by offering health benefit alternatives like a health reimbursement arrangement (HRA).

 Average group health insurance premiums

 In 2020, annual group health insurance premiums averaged $7,470 for single coverage and $21,342 according to the Kaiser Family Foundation.

 67% of small organizations (defined in the Kaiser Family Foundation study as those employing under 200 workers), paid between 25% and 50% of the family coverage premiums, which comes to about $455 to $910 per month.

 Premiums run higher for certain plan types, like Preferred Provider Organization (PPO) plans and Health Maintenance Organization (HMO) plans.
 Premiums are also more expensive in the Northeast and Midwest regions of the United States and in certain industries like transportation, communications, and utilities.